inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 **EXPORT THE DATA** <br>
 Add a `Python > Postgres Data Exporter` and name it data_to_postgres

-Update the following in the template <br>
+Update these variables in the template: <br>
 - `schema_name` = 'ny_taxi'
 - `table_name` = 'yellow_cab_data'
 - `config_profile` = 'dev'